Alber-Tadrous/can-fixem/README.md

-# Can Fixem - Mobile Car Service Platform
+# Can Fixem - Car Service Platform

-Can Fixem is a comprehensive mobile platform that connects car owners with trusted service providers for on-demand car maintenance and repair services.
+Can Fixem is a comprehensive web and mobile platform that connects car owners with trusted service providers for on-demand car maintenance and repair services.

 ![Can Fixem Banner](https://images.pexels.com/photos/3807329/pexels-photo-3807329.jpeg)